reyagarg13/AI_Emotion_Song_Generator/README.md

 ## ✨ Overview

-**Y.M.I.R.** creates music that resonates with your emotional state—in real-time.
+**R.A.G.A.** creates music that resonates with your emotional state—in real-time.
 By analyzing facial expressions through your camera, our AI generates complete songs with custom lyrics, instrumentals, and vocals tailored to how you feel right now.

 > *"The app that composes the soundtrack to your emotions"*